Nena Leković: Biography

-Nena Lekovic was born in Zaječar, Serbia, and started a musical journey to become a composer and songwriter that worked with many folk singers at Mokranjac Music School.
+Nena Lekovic was born in Zaječar, Serbia, and studied at Mokranjac Music School.
 She later finished her studies at the Faculty of Music Arts in Belgrade.
 Lekovic started her career as a professor at the Josip Slavenski music school.

-Lekovic's first success and international recognition as a composer and songwriter, came in 1988.
-She began collaborating with the most important vocal soloists in entertainment, pop and folk music (including Nataša Bekvalac, Biljana Jeftić, Marija Šerifović, Zorica Brunclik, Toše Proeski, Ogi Radivojević, Maja Odžaklijevska, Koktel bend, Goca Tržan, Slavko Banjac, Jellena, Sanja Đorđević, Aleksandra Perović, Cakana, Ekstra Nena, Merima Njegomir) as well as children's choirs and soloists (Kolibri Choir and Carolija).
+Lekovic's first success and international recognition as a composer and songwriter came in 1988.
+She began collaborating with vocal soloists in pop and folk music (including Nataša Bekvalac, Marija Šerifović, Zorica Brunclik, Toše Proeski, Maja Odžaklijevska, Goca Tržan, and Sanja Đorđević, as well as children's choirs and soloists (Kolibri Choir and Carolija).

-She has also collected several awards along the way, such as the Award for Mediterranean Sound at the Budva Music Festival 2007 for the song "Ključ od ljubavi".
+She received the Award for Mediterranean Sound at the Budva Music Festival 2007 for the song "Ključ od ljubavi".
 One of her songs, "Otrezni me" was also one of the nominations to represent Serbia and Montenegro at the Eurovision 2006.
-Lekovic is known for bringing a unique style, and even able to transform more traditional folk music to straddle the line of pop in a successful way, like done with the album "Farmi" of celebrated singer of folk music, Dragica Radosavljevic Cakana's Her successes led to her being selected as a Member of the Board of Serbian music copyright agency, SOKOJ.
+Lekovic is known for bringing a unique style, working to transform traditional folk music into successful pop compositions.
+Her successes led to her being selected as a member of the board of Serbian music copyright agency, SOKOJ.

-She has done some collaborations with her husband, Zoran Lekovic, a famous Yugoslav pop singer who also is well known as a producer, author of lyrics, and actor in several top end theatre musicals.
-She has two children, both very immersed in the creative scene; Maya Lekovic, a singer, composer and producer who composed for pop stars, selling her first song at the age of thirteen.
-She now works in Amsterdam, Netherlands as the owner of her own Music Production Agency, writing music for film and ad, and music for pop.
-And Nemanja Lekovic who acted as Gavroche in Les Misérables and now studies TV and Film Production at the Faculty of Dramatic Arts, Belgrade.
+She has done some collaborations with her husband, Zoran Lekovic, a famous Yugoslav pop singer who also is known as a producer, author of lyrics, and actor.
+She has two children.